wealdtech/ethdo/docs/usage.md

 #### `depositdata`

-`ethdo validator depositdata` generates the data required to deposit one or more Ethereum 2 validators.
+`ethdo validator depositdata` generates the data required to deposit one or more Ethereum consensus validators.
 Options include:
   - `withdrawalaccount` specify the account to be used for the withdrawal credentials (if withdrawalpubkey is not supplied)
   - `withdrawaladdress` specify the Ethereum execution address to be used for the withdrawal credentials (if withdrawalpubkey is not supplied)
   - `withdrawalpubkey` specify the public key to be used for the withdrawal credentials (if withdrawalaccount is not supplied)